Guns N’ Roses were in turmoil in 1995.

 Slash did not confirm or deny the accusations, but Scott Weiland chose to go on the offense.

 Scott Weiland: “Get in the ring?
 Go to the gym, motherfucker!
 Or if you prefer, get a new hairstyle you botox-faced, wig-wearin’ fuck.
-What we’re talking about here is nothing more than a frightened little man who once believed he was king, but unfortunately now he’s just a memory of the asshole he used to be.”
+You’re nothing more than a frightened little man who once believed he was king, but unfortunately now you’re just a memory of the asshole you used to be.”

-People were no longer curious about it.
-Instead they mocked it.
+People were no longer curious about Axl’s vision, instead they mocked it.

-Shortly after this, Rose was forced to issue a cease-and-desist order to The Offspring, who attempted to call their new album Chinese Democracy, and led the marketing campaign with a cheeky note reading, “Hey Axl, you snooze, you lose!”
+Shortly after this, Rose issued a cease-and-desist order to The Offspring, who tried to name their new album Chinese Democracy, and cheekily led the marketing campaign with the note, “Hey Axl, you snooze, you lose!”

-Slash is said to have made a surprise late night visit to Axl’s house soon after this.
+Slash is said to have made a surprise visit to Axl’s house soon after this.

 “I went to see Axl, I called at his house but he wasn’t there.
 I wrote a note which said something like, “Let’s work this out, call me – Slash” and I handed it to his assistant, but never heard back.”

-Axl’s assistant Beta Lebeis claims that Slash was intoxicated upon his arrival, and spent around 15-minutes ranting about the in-fighting and toxicity within his current band, stating that he wanted nothing more than to patch things up with Axl.
+Axl’s assistant Beta Lebeis claims that Slash was drunk, and he spent around 15-minutes ranting about the in-fighting which was taking place VR, then stated that he wanted nothing more than to patch things up with Axl.

-When Rose was informed of his visit, he decided to ignore the note.
+When Rose was informed of this, he decided to ignore the note.

-Scott Weiland: “I guess it’s ironic that my recently ex-bandmates are regurgitating the same stories that they did with Axl Rose in their last band, where the singer was demonized.
-I heard all the stories when we first got together, and I used to think he must’ve been such a troll to work with, but let’s just say I have an entirely different opinion of him today.”
+Scott Weiland: “I guess it’s ironic that my recently ex-bandmates are regurgitating the same stories about me that they did with Axl Rose in their last band, where the singer was demonized.
+I heard all the crazy stories from them, and I used to think he must’ve been such a troll to work with, but having been through this I’ve got an entirely different opinion of him today.”

 I’m On The Nightrain

-The success of his old bandmates seemed to light a fire under Rose.
+Seeing his ex-bandmates riding high appeared to light a fire under Rose.

-This included a headline slot at Rock Am Ring 2006 (see above), which is widely regarded as Nu-GNR’s best concert, and a show-stealing performance at Download Festival 2006 where Rose rolled back the years and won over what was an initially sceptical crowd.
+Highlight of this run (their first full tour since they formed in the late-90s, by the way!) included a headline slot at Rock Am Ring 2006 (see above) which is widely regarded as Nu-GNR’s best concert, and a no-nonsense performance at Download Festival 2006 where Axl rolled back the years and won over an incredibly sceptical crowd.

-Former GNR guitarist Izzy Stradlin even made some guest appearances.
+He even brought out former GNR guitarist Izzy Stradlin for several guest appearances.

-The good news is that Axl finally secured the services of Ron “Bumblefoot” Thal as his third guitarist, but the bad news is that long-time drummer Brain had decided to take time off due to the birth of his first child.
-Fortus recommended that they draft in Frank Ferrer as a temporary replacement (a move which ended up becoming permanent).
+Axl finally secured the services of Ron “Bumblefoot” Thal as Buckethead’s replacement, but long-time drummer Brain had decided to go on paternity leave after the birth of his first child.
+Fortus recommended that they draft in Frank Ferrer as a cover (a move which became permanent when Brain expressed a desire to remain at home with his family).

-New guitarist Bumblefoot recently spoke about the initial problems he experienced from other GN’R members.
+Ron Thal recently spoke about the problems he experienced when he first joined the GN’R fold.

-“Yeah, Axl was always really nice to me, but the other guys didn’t want me.
+“Yeah, Axl was always really nice to me, but the other guys didn’t want me there.

-I probably underestimated the scale of the gigs at first; I figured we’d be playing like House Of Blues type shows, but within days of joining we’d jetted off to headline festivals across Europe with like 100,000 fans!”
+I underestimated the size of the shows we would be playing.
+I figured it would be House Of Blues type venues, but within days we jetted off to headline festivals in Europe with like 100,000 fans!

-Towards the end of 2007, Axl made a guest appearance on the solo album of his pal Sebastian Bach, his first official music since GN’R dropped Oh My God in 1999.
+The band were flying high at this point, and at the end of 2007 Axl made a guest appearance on three tracks of his pal Sebastian Bach’s solo album, marking his first official music since GN’R dropped Oh My God in 1999.

-Delighted with the positive feedback he received, the newly-invigorated Rose also agreed to gift a brand new GN’R song called Shacklers Revenge to the video game Rock Band, and then agreed to contribute a song called If The World (anther new track) to the Leonardo DiCaprio movie Body Of Lies.
+Delighted with the positive feedback he received, the newly-invigorated Rose also agreed to gift a brand new GN’R song called Shacklers Revenge to the video game Rock Band, and then contributed another new song (If The World) to the Leonardo DiCaprio movie Body Of Lies.

 Chinese Democracy Is Released

-On a rainy November 23rd, 2008, Guns N’ Roses finally dropped Chinese Democracy.
+On a rainy November 23rd, 2008, Guns N’ Roses finally dropped their new album Chinese Democracy.

-The album was 14-years in the making, and it’s the first (and only) disc featuring material from Nu-GNR.
+The LP was 14-years in the making, and it’s the first (and only) to feature music by Nu-GNR.

-It was met with mixed reviews, with some outlets praising Rose for refusing to live on former glories, while others craved just that.
+It was greeted by very mixed reviews, with some outlets praising Rose for his refusal to live on former glories, and others berating him over the exact same thing.

-Rolling Stone: “To him, the long march to Chinese Democracy was not about paranoia and control.
-It was about saying โI wonโtโ when everyone else insisted, โYou must.โ
+Rolling Stone: “To Rose, the long march towards Chinese Democracy was not about paranoia and control – it was about saying “I won’t” when everyone else insisted, “You must.”

-You can debate whether any rock record is worth that extreme level of self-indulgence, but the most rock & roll thing about Chinese Democracy is that Axl Rose doesnโt care whether you like it or not, and in an age of watered down rock stars too afraid to create the controversy which the genre thrives upon, that’s actually very refreshing.”
+You can debate whether any rock record is worth that extreme level of self-indulgence, or the time it took, but the most rock & roll thing about Chinese Democracy is that Axl Rose genuinely doesn’t give a fuck whether you like it or not.”

 To its credit, it produces some truly sublime moments.

-Rose made sure every member of the current line-up features on the record, and he also kept many guitar contributions from Buckethead.
-The most notable of these is a shredding guitar solo which sets the record alight on standout track There Was A Time, a song which also features the best vocal work of Axl’s career.
-Other highlights of the album include a tear-jerking solo from Robin Finck on This I Love, and some impressive vocal gymnastics from Axl on Street Of Dreams (previously called The Blues).
+He made sure ever member of the current line-up gets to play on the record by having them re-record the songs which were already finished in 2001/2002, and he chose to retain several face-melting contributions from the now-departed Buckethead.
+The most notable of these is a shredding guitar solo which sets the record alight on standout track There Was A Time, a song which also features the best vocal performance of Axl’s career to date.

-However, there are numerous times on the album where Rose appears to lash out at anyone with the temerity to confront him.
-Taunts likes like “Don’t you try to stop us now!” (which opens the throbbing Scraped) don’t exactly ring true from a guy who has seemingly stopped himself for years.”
+There are numerous examples of Rose lashing out at anyone with the temerity to confront him, but taunts like, “Don’t you try to stop us now!” (from the throbbing Scraped) don’t exactly ring true from a man who has seemed to stop himself for years.”

-“It’s so awesome to hear his voice again after all these years.
+“It’s so awesome to hear Axl’s voice again after all these years.

-I’m happy that Axl got to make the record he always wanted to make, but I can also understand now that if that’s what he was hearing in his head when we were planning our next album, I get why there were tensions between us, because it’s probably not a direction I would’ve went in. back then”
+I’m happy that he got to make the record he always wanted to make, and I understand now that if that’s what he was hearing in his head when we were planning our next album in 95/96, then that’s probably why there were such tensions between us, because it’s not a direction I would’ve went in back then”

 Despite having all the momentum in the world, Axl wasn’t happy.

-He was pissed off that Geffen had denied his request for a couple more weeks to edit the artwork of Chinese Democracy, and he retaliated by refusing to take part in any promotional work.
+He was pissed that Geffen/Interscope had denied his request for a couple more weeks to edit the artwork of Chinese Democracy, and he retaliated by refusing to partake in any promotional work.

 That meant no interviews, no public appearances, and no music videos.

-In a temper tantrum which led to six months of inactivity, and with no world tour announced, long-time member Robin Finck decided to leave the band.
+This temper tantrum led to six months of inactivity at the worst possible time for Nu-GNR, and in the absence of a world tour announcement, long-time guitarist Robin Finck decided to leave the band.

 All Things Are Possible, I Am Unstoppable